 Operating Restrictions That Apply To Tier 2 CAGMs

-(1) Tier 2 CAGMs may not use raw materials containing arsenic, cadmium or chromium VI except in glass-making furnaces that are controlled by an emission control device approved by DEQ.

-(2) A Tier 2 CAGM may use raw materials containing chromium III in a glass-making furnace (controlled or uncontrolled) if DEQ has established annual and daily maximum allowable chromium III usage rates for the glass-making furnace or group of glass-making furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter of chromium VI and a daily acceptable source impact level of 36 nanograms per cubic meter of chromium VI.
+(1) Subject to the limitations in OAR 340-244-9030, and except as allowed in section (2), Tier 2 CAGMs may use raw materials containing chromium in glassmaking furnaces only if DEQ has established annual and daily maximum allowable chromium usage rates that will prevent the source from exceeding the chromium VI source impact levels described in paragraph (3)(b)(C) of this rule.

+(2) Notwithstanding section (1) and OAR 340-244-9030(1), (3) and (4), raw materials containing chromium may be used in glassmaking furnaces for the purpose of conducting the emissions testing under sections (3) or (4).
+Such use must be limited to only the amounts needed to perform the testing.

-(3) After DEQ establishes the maximum allowable chromium III usage rates for a CAGM’s glass-making furnace or glass-making furnaces, the CAGM must comply with the rates DEQ establishes.
-For the purpose of establishing maximum allowable chromium III usage rates, the following are required:
+(3) After DEQ establishes any maximum allowable chromium III or chromium VI usage rate for a CAGM’s glassmaking furnace or glassmaking furnaces, the CAGM must comply with the rates DEQ establishes.
+For the purpose of establishing any maximum allowable usage rate for chromium III or chromium VI, the following are required:

 (a) A source test must be performed as specified below:

-(A) Test using DEQ- approved protocols and methods for total chromium, chromium VI, and particulate matter using DEQ Method 5 or a DEQ-approved equivalent method and submit a source test plan detailing the approach to DEQ for approval;
+(A) Test using DEQ- approved protocols and methods for total chromium, or total chromium and chromium VI, and submit a source test plan detailing the approach to DEQ for approval;

-(B) Test for chromium, chromium VI and particulate matter at the outlet of an uncontrolled glass-making furnace; or test for chromium, chromium VI and particulate matter at the inlet of an emission control device and for particulate matter at the outlet of the emission control device;
+(B) Test at the outlet of an uncontrolled glassmaking furnace, or at the outlet of the emission control device on a controlled glassmaking furnace;

-(C) Test while making a glass that DEQ agrees is made under the most oxidizing combustion conditions and that contains a high percentage of chromium III as compared to other formulas used by the CAGM; and
+(C) Test while making a glass that DEQ agrees is made under the most oxidizing combustion conditions and that contains a high percentage of the type of chromium for which a usage rate is being established, as compared to other formulas used by the CAGM;

-(D) Keep records of the amount of chromium III used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan.
+(D) Keep records of the amount of chromium, by type, used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan; and

+(E) If the testing under this section is done for total chromium only, the CAGM must assume that all chromium emitted is in the form of chromium VI.

 (b) The Tier 2 CAGM must perform dispersion modeling, using models and protocols approved by DEQ, to determine the annual average and daily maximum ambient concentrations that result from the Tier 2 CAGM’s air emissions as follows:

 (A) Submit a modeling protocol for DEQ approval;